kenji-yamane/financial-sentiment/README.md

   ```
   python main.py True
   ```
-### If you juts want to process and plot data already obtained, run:
+### If you just want to process and plot data already obtained, run:
   ```
   python main.py False
   ```